 There are many ways to drive traffic to a website, but the most effective methods are:

 A good goal is to rank on the first two pages of Google which will drive more traffic to your site.
+There are people like SERPninja who can do that for your websites and promise to get you efficacious results.

 For example, one of our clients sells used auto parts.
 They wanted to be on the first page of Google.
 A lofty goal, no doubt.
 So, after we optimized their pages, we were able to get them on the first page of Google’s search results.
 And their website traffic went through the roof.
 And so did their sales.

 The structure of your website plays an important role in SEO—especially blog articles and landing pages.
-For more information, please see our article, 6 Steps to SEO Success.

 Online Advertising such as Google Adwords or Facebook ads are another great way to drive targeted traffic to your site.
 Last, but not least, is having an active presence on social media, including Twitter, Facebook and LinkedIN.